Xilinx/xup_compute_acceleration/docs/streaming_lab.md

    Note, this will only build the host code.

-1. Copy the provided awsxclbin file
+1. Copy the precompiled bitstream solution

    ```sh
    cp ~/xup_compute_acceleration/solutions/streaming_lab/* ~/workspace/streaming_lab/Hardware/